dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 * An endpoint to serve secret startup battles - `/api/battles/private`.
 * Secure the endpoint that serves secret startup battles, so that it can only be accessed by registered users.

 Go ahead and fetch the [Node.js backend from GitHub](https://github.com/auth0-blog/vuejs2-authentication-tutorial/tree/master/server).

+**Note:** We'll be securing the backend with Auth0, so make sure you have an account already or [sign up](javascript:signup\(\)) for one.

 Your `server.js` should look like this: